tlwl19/EGL314/README.md

 - <a href="https://github.com/tlwl19/EGL314#whats-your-luck">What's Your Luck?</a>
 - <a href="https://github.com/tlwl19/EGL314#whats-your-luck">Test Your Concentration</a>

-Upon clicking on any of the buttons, each game will show up
+Upon clicking on any of the buttons they will be directed to each respective game, where more details will be given.

 <br>